The Ultimate Guide to Ice Dams

 Take a Look at Your Soffits.
 The soffit is the part where your roof extends beyond your house.
 Take note of the following: are they ventilated?
 As we will discuss below, a key factor in icicles and ice dams formation is improper or insufficient ventilation and insulation in an attic.
 If there are unvented soffits, the roof cannot breathe effectively.

 Are the soffits shallow or deep?
 Shallow soffits are much closer to the heated part of a home.
 Deep soffits are not.
 Icicles and ice dams tend to form near an under insulated attic when you heat your home.
-In addition to lowering heating bills, adding insulation to an attic while the weather is cool can lessen winter icicling from heat loss.
+In addition to lowering heating bills, adding insulation to an attic while the weather is cool can lessen icicling from heat loss.

 Gutters in the Winter

-If snow and ice can exist, don’t expect a gutter to work in the winter.
+If snow and ice can exist, don’t expect a gutter to work in the cold.
 Consider it shut down and hibernating until spring.
 There’s nothing to stop heavy snow and ice from building up in them, except perhaps a gutter guard, but that depends on what type of snow you have.
-The key is to make sure that the gutters can survive the winter and be ready to continue to perform during thaws as well as the other three seasons.
+The key is to make sure that the gutters can survive the cold and be ready to continue to perform during thaws as well as the other three seasons.

 Make sure you gutters are hung with sufficient hidden hangers to carry the weight of ice.
 Keep in mind that ice weighs more than snow.